Expectations for the first supermassive black-hole binary resolved by PTAs I: Model efficacy: Discussion

 \section{Discussion}

-\subsection{Interpretation of model hierarchy}
+\subsection{Interpretation of Model Hierarchy}

 We first examine why the models show such a consistent hierarchy in parameter estimation and source identification across the suite of injections.
 We believe this to be the result of a combination of model misspecification and source confusion. $\mathrm{CW_{FS}}$ benefits from utilizing the full signal model, including pulsar terms, when modeling the binary.
 The only misspecification present is in the CURN approach to modeling the GWB, thereby neglecting HD spatial correlations.
 By contrast, the $\mathrm{CW_{ET}}$ model has the correct model for the GWB, but its signal template lacks pulsar terms.
 This results in the pulsar term existing as a source of noise that competes with the model.
-This has adverse effects in the 5 nHz cases consistent with \citet{2024arXiv240721105F}, where there is minimal frequency evolution between the Earth and pulsar terms.
+This has adverse effects in the 5 nHz cases, consistent with \citet{2024arXiv240721105F}, where there is minimal frequency evolution between the Earth and pulsar terms.

 Finally, our SP anisotropy technique is the coarsest approach considered in this work.
 It includes effects of the Earth and pulsar terms stochastically, as well as HD correlations for the GWB.
 This enables it to outperform $\mathrm{CW_{ET}}$ when the latter is impaired by the pulsar term.
 For the high frequency binaries, the two models have similar performance, with SP having a slight edge over $\mathrm{CW_{ET}}$.
-The simplicity and mismatch of the SP model with respect to the injected signal eventually becomes a shortcoming too egregious to ignore, limiting its recovery of the binary frequency and sky location when compared to $\mathrm{CW_{ET}}$.
+The simplicity and mismatch of the SP model with respect to the injected signal eventually becomes a shortcoming too egregious to ignore, limiting its binary parameter recovery when compared to $\mathrm{CW_{ET}}$.
 Averaged over injected binary parameters, $\mathrm{CW_{ET}}$ achieves more precise sky localization at $\mathrm{(S/N)_\Lambda} \sim 12$ and improved frequency constraints at $\mathrm{(S/N)_\Lambda} \sim 13$.